-This article is a little different compared to most reusable straw posts.
-We start with the assumption that your're already a conscious consumer and your ready to take your research into reusable straws to the next level.
-More importantly, you want to know which option is best for the planet, and the people making it?
+This article is a little different than most reusable straw posts.
+We start with the assumption that you're already a conscious consumer and ready to take your research into reusable straws to the next level.
+More importantly, you want to know which option is best for the planet and the people making it.
 Take a load off, we already did the research for you!

 Before we begin, it's always good to remind ourselves of the stats.

 Americans alone, use more than 500 million straws daily.
 That's enough to wrap around the Earth 2.5 times ... and that's just Americans!
-While straws are an amazing invention, creating waste seems to be their only real purpose.
-They get used once, tossed and forgot about forever.
+While straws are an amazing invention, and even necessary for some, the amount of waste they create is unreal.
+They get used once, tossed and forgotten about forever.
 Meanwhile, they pollute our environment and take thousands of years to degrade into a toxic mess.

 So yeah, reusable straws seem like a good idea.

 We are not going to recommend that you purchase from Amazon or any other big retail giant.
 Instead, we found companies and people, who are making a difference in this world.
 Who wants to purchase from "too big to fail" corporations anyways?
 Instead buy small, buy local, buy different but more importantly, F%$& the man :)

 Also, please note that our recommendations are based on our own personal style.
 All materials below are great reusable alternatives to single use plastic straws.
 Our goal is not to limit your options but to give you a full understanding of each.
 In the end, choose the option that you love because the best reusable alternative is the one that gets used!

 The materials | Not all are created equal

 First we wanted to limit our search to the contenders.
 We narrowed it down to 5 materials that were worth exploring some more.